 Why motorbikes are a popular way to explore Vietnam

-Motorbikes are the most popular way to explore Vietnam.
+Motorbikes in Vietnam are the most popular way to explore the country.
 They’re affordable, convenient, and offer a more down-to-earth experience than some of the fancier modes of transportation.
 Plus, the roads in Vietnam are winding and the scenery is beautiful, so it’s the perfect way to see everything that this amazing country has to offer.

 Things you should know before renting a bike